A Mathematical Approach to California’s Water Woes

 Igor Cialenco Appointments 1280x850

-Severe drought and climate change have adversely affected groundwater aquifers globally, and an Illinois Institute of Technology researcher is working to help the state’s agriculture industry redistribute the dwindling natural resource.
+Severe drought and climate change have adversely affected groundwater aquifers globally, and an Illinois Institute of Technology researcher is working to help the California’s agriculture industry redistribute the dwindling natural resource.

 Igor Cialenco, professor of applied mathematics, has earned a along with Mike Ludkovski, professor of statistics and applied probability at University of California, Santa Barbara, to develop a mathematical solution to groundwater distribution.